ambertunnell/ambertunnell.github.io/source/_posts/2014-06-29-analyzing-instance-variables-in-ruby.markdown

 end
 ```
 One could argue that we could've just initialized @age to be equal to age+2, but I think that would go against Ruby convention and confuse matters.
-Plus, we could never then access both `age` and `age+2`. `@age` would be stuck at age + 2.
+Plus, we could then never access both `age` and `age+2`. `@age` would be stuck at age + 2.

 Okay, we made those changes.
 That wasn't too hard.
 However, what if we referenced this variable in a thousand different places?
 It just wouldn't be feasible or desirable to have to comb through the code and change them all.

-Here's where `self.` comes in.
-Let's go back one step and reimplement the example with `self.`.
+Here's where `self` comes in.
+Let's go back one step and reimplement the example with `self`.

 ```ruby Cat class
 class Cat